Get an overview

 - Examination question papers must be checked

 - Deadline for delivering the examination and guide for the external examiner is 7 workdays before the examination.

 - Find time, date and room for examinations on the course site

 - If students are required to complete assignments to take the examination - make a list of students who have completed the required coursework.
-Give this list to the administration at your department at least 9 days before the scheduled examination for the course.
+Give this list to the administration at your department at least 9 workdays before the scheduled examination for the course.